IBIC/rmake/README.md

 # Introduction

-The purpose of `rmake`<sup>1</sup> is to supercede `qmake` and submit jobs to the grid engine in a more manageable way (read: jobs Tara can kick off her machines).
+The purpose of `rmake`<sup>1</sup> is to execute a makefile by submitting individual `make` commands as individual jobs to the gridengine.
+This is necessary when (1) syntax of your makefile is complicated enough that it does not work correctly wtih `qmake`, or (2) when you want to use the global queue of the gridengine without modifying your makefile.

 `rmake` does this by recognizing the jobs you would like to submit and sending them one by one to `qsub`.
-In order to do so, `rmake` requires that your directory already be setup to handle [recursive make](https://www.gnu.org/software/make/manual/html_node/Recursion.html).
+To do so, `rmake` requires that your directory already be setup to handle [recursive make](https://www.gnu.org/software/make/manual/html_node/Recursion.html).
 I.e. the directory structure must look something like this:

     subjects/
      + Makefile
      + make_rest.mk
      + subj1/
-     |  + Makefile  (hopefully a symlink to subjects/Makefile)
+     |  + Makefile  (hopefully a symlink to subjects/make_rest.mk)
      |  + T1.nii.gz (or other data)
      + subj2/
      |  + Makefile